Frequently Asked Questions

 No, we do not have a PTO or PTA.
 Instead, we chose to do a Parent Volunteer Committee (PVC) which is run by our Vice Principal Jenn Reissig.
 Those interested, help with events, fundraisers, general school wellness, and staff appreciation.
 These groups are split into sub-committees and our Vice Principal makes sure each person’s talents are used to their greatest ability.

-Yes, our K-8 students have a dress code so that they can enjoy a community of learning without the distractions that can come from prevailing fashions.
+Yes, our students have a dress code so that they can enjoy a community of learning without the distractions that can come from prevailing fashions.
 Uniforms have been found to help with the overall climate of respect, they foster more of a tendency to focus on faces, not clothing, and are surprisingly helpful with budgeting and wardrobe planning.
 With less focus on name brands and standing out, parents often can spend less on clothing.
 For more information, please see our uniform guidelines.

-Currently, New Summit has a chess club, STEM club, gardening club, book club, art club, Landsharks, and a prayer club.
+Currently, New Summit has a chess club, STEM club, gardening club, book club, art club, Landsharks, and a student-sponsored prayer club.
 Art classes are also offered.
-Sports offerings will include basketball, volleyball, and track and field.
+Sports offerings will include basketball, volleyball, cross-country, and track and field.
 More sports and activities will be added as we grow.

 Yes.
 Starting in the Fall of 2019, New Summit will have a brand new cafeteria with a hot lunch program and warming kitchen.
 More details to come!
+This year we will start the school year out with a cold lunch option until the cafeteria is fully completed, due to construction and offering a wide variety of hot lunch options in November.

 Please read a more detailed answer to this question on our blog.